SammyShaw/SammyShaw.github.io/_posts/_2025-04-01-fantasy-bball-ranker.md

 ## Scarcity Ranking

-Scarcity is the basis of modern economics because value is a function of scarcity (c.f., David Ricardo, 1817).
+Scarcity is the basis of modern economics because scarce resources are more valuable than abundant ones (c.f., David Ricardo, 1817).
 In an NBA game, there are plenty of points scored and many players accumulate points.
 By contrast, blocked shots or steals might happen a handful of times in a game, and only a few players across the league tend to excel in those categories.

-Although Blocks and Points count the same in terms of categories, having a player that excels in Blocks may be more valuable than a high Points getter, because the Block star is harder to replace.
+Although Blocks and Points count the same in terms of weekly scoring, having a player that excels in Blocks may be more valuable than a high Points-getter, because the Block star is harder to replace.
 There are fewer elite shot blockers in the league, and if your team doesn't have one, you may have a hard time competing in that category.

-To test this hypothesis, I developed an index that weighs the relative scarcity of each of the seven cumulative categories (on a scale of 0-1, total scarcity = 1) by subtracting the skew from the inner-quartile range, and normalizing (min-max scaling) the results.
-Then, for the min-max transformed categories, I multiply the normalized category distributions by its scarcity score.
-Because both the scarcity index and normalized distributions range between 0-1, the resulting sum of scarcity weighted scores also range between 0 and 1.
-The result is a modest addition that boosts a player’s min-max score by a maximum of one point.
-That should be enough to redistribute the players to test whether rewarding scarcity actually improves the rankings.
+To test this hypothesis, I developed an index that weighs the relative scarcity of each of the seven cumulative categories (on a scale of 0-1, total scarcity = 1) by subtracting the skew from the inner-quartile range, and normalizing (Min-Max scaling) the results.
+Then, for the Min-Max transformed categories, I multiply by its scarcity score.
+The result is a modest addition that boosts a player’s min-max score: the more proficient a player is in the more scarce categories, the bigger the boost.
+Although the boost is modest (the maximum boost is < 2 points (in a 9 x 1 category field of possibles)), it should be enough to empirically observe whether scarce category producers prove more valuable.

 ``` python